TIY-Austin-Front-End-Engineering/node-adventure/README.md

 ### Deliverables

 * A repo containing at least:
-  * `dist/css/*`
-  * `dist/js/*`
-  * `dist/game.js`
-  * `dist/index.html`
+  * `main.js`

 ### Requirements

-* No JSHint warnings or errors
+* No eshint warnings or errors

 ## Normal Mode
-Fork this repository and modify the `dist/game.js` file to create a choose your own adventure style game.
-Use boolean logic, string comparison and if statements to create a choose your own adventure style game.
-The theme is up to you.

-Use the following commands to create the game...

-1. `yield adventure.say` says something to the user.
-It can take two arguments, a heading and a sub-heading.
-2. `yield adventure.ask` prompts the user to input something into a text box.
-Takes one argument, a question to ask the user.
-The users input is returned.
-3. `yield adventure.choose` prompts the user to select an option from a list of options.
-Takes two or more arguments.
-The first argument is the question to ask the user.
-The subsequent arguments are the options that the user can choose from.
+Create a classic choose your own adventure type game.
+Use variables to store player information along with if / else / else if statements to determine what questions a player should be asked next.
+Use Math.random() in at least one spot to randomly select the outcome of a players decision.

+## Hard Mode
+Throughout your adventure, keep track of HP (health points) and gold coins (or some other form of currency).
+Players should start with 100 health points and lose them as they fight enemies.
+If their health drops below zero they lose the game.
+Players should be able to receive gold coins for good deeds and spend them on things within the game.

+## Nightmare Mode
+Allow users to find or purchase up to three items in the game.
+Items should help them as they continue on their adventure, either by increasing their health, fighting power, or unlocking secret areas of the game.

 ## Notes

-Notes go here...
+You should use the [sync-prompt](https://github.com/shovon/sync-prompt) node module to accept user input.
+You will need to use `npm` to install sync-prompt and `var prompt = require('sync-prompt')` to use it within your code.

 ## Additional Resources